Skip to main content

 In the James Hardie proceedings (ASIC v Macdonald [2009] NSWSC 287), directors approved a public statement that an asbestos compensation fund was "fully funded" when it was not.
 The High Court in ASIC v Hellicar [2012] HCA 17 reinstated findings that both the CEO and non-executive directors had breached s 180 and s 181.
 The CEO received a $350,000 penalty and 15-year disqualification.

-Practical lesson: Document why each board decision was made and how it serves the company's interests.
-This is particularly important where the decision involves competing interests between shareholders or could benefit a related party.
+The lesson from these cases is to document why each board decision was made and how it serves the company's interests, particularly where the decision involves competing interests between shareholders or could benefit a related party.

 3. No Improper Use of Position or Information (Sections 182 and 183)